MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

 ## Sphinx Directives

 The thing that really gives Sphinx special abilities are **directives**.
-Directives are extensions which can be used with your restructred text to add special sections, images, warnings, etc to your documentation, and are part of a package called [docutils](https://docutils.sourceforge.io/), which Sphinx is built on top of.
+Directives are extensions which can be used with your restructured text to add special sections, images, warnings, etc to your documentation, and are part of a package called [docutils], which Sphinx is built on top of.
-You can see a general list of directives [here](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#rst-directives), and a list of special Sphinx Directives [here](https://www.sphinx-doc.org/en/1.8/usage/restructuredtext/directives.html).
+You can see a general list of directives [here][rst directives], and a list of special Sphinx Directives [here][sphinx directives].

 In general, the syntax for a directive is (with appropriate options and syntax)